j-palindrome/obsidian-time-ruler/README.md

 - To start a stopwatch, click the play button without any time entered.
 - To start a timer, enter an amount in minutes and press the play button or "Enter."
 - You can add or subtract time while the timer is playing.
+- Click the "focus" button to expand the timer and focus on current tasks.
+Shows all-day tasks if Calendar view is on, and only time-based tasks if not.

 # Credit
 - Many thanks to the [Dataview](obsidian://show-plugin?id=dataview), [Tasks](obsidian://show-plugin?id=obsidian-tasks-plugin), and [Full Calendar](obsidian://show-plugin?id=obsidian-full-calendar) plugins for setting the standards and formatting for managing tasks across the Obsidian vault.